aarch23/OptYx/README.md

 We decided to look at 6 months worth of historical data from October 2021 (Q4) to March 2022 (Q1)

 The data was downloaded in the form of text files, with each month of data being a separate txt file.
-We then had to import/convert them into DataFrames before filtering them to our desired choice? , before then exporting them into their individual csv's & concatting/combining them into one large dataset.
+We then had to convert them into DataFrames before further filtering them.
+Once the data was formatted accordingly we were able to save it as individual csv files and concatenate them into one large dataset.

 Some insight into the data & filtering process: